Izenda7Series/docs/ref/api_report_designer_details.rst

      - Validates that logged in user can access one and only one report part from the specified reportName and reportPartName.

        .. versionadded:: 2.2.2
      - To be updated
+   * - `POST report/deleteAllArchiveVersions`_
+     - Delete all archive version.
+     - To be updated

 GET report/category/{type}/(tenant\_id)